/ Price Assessments

 Platts Hydrogen Assessment Weekly Commentary

-• Renewable output slips in Australia
+• Renewable output dips in Tasmania and Queensland

 Platts is part of S&P Global Commodity Insights.